api3dao/old-api3-docs/docs/airnode/v0.3/grp-providers/tutorial/quick-deploy-local/README.md

 This Airnode attaches itself to the Rinkeby testnet as stated in the `config.json` file.
 The Airnode, upon deployment, started contacting the AirnodeRrp contract on the Rinkeby testnet to gather any requests made by requesters to this Airnode.
-This tutorial did not address making a request as its purpose was simply to quickly deploy a functional Airnode.
+This tutorial did not address making a request on-chain as its purpose was simply to quickly deploy a functional Airnode.